 I am a professor of History and an affiliate faculty member with the Women’s and Gender Studies Program and the Carrie Chapman Catt Center.
 I earned my PhD from the University of Texas, where I trained as a historian of the Gilded Age and Progressive Era.
 A co-founder of Women’s & Gender Historians of the Midwest, a list and book review editor for H-Women, a member of the teaching prize committee for the American Historical Association, and the first Visiting Distinguished Professor at the Theodore Roosevelt Center, I am currently treasurer for the Society of Historians of the Gilded Age & Progressive Era (SHGAPE), the bibliographer for the National First Ladies Library, and a historical advisor to the Theodore Roosevelt Center and Presidential Library initiative.
 My most recent book, Juliette Gordon Low: The Remarkable Founder of the Girl Scouts (Viking, 2012), made several discoveries of this important American woman.
 Alice: Alice Roosevelt Longworth, from White House Princess to Washington Power Broker (Viking, 2007), was a New York Times Notable Book, chosen for Book-of-the-Month Club, and reviewed widely.
 I have also published two books about Theodore Roosevelt.
 I have given talks at the Wilson Center, the National Constitution Center, the Miller Center, Printers Row Lit Fest, the Savannah Book Festival, and have appeared on C-SPAN, CNN, the Diane Rehm Show, and National Public Radio’s Weekend Edition.
-I will be featured in the Smithsonian Institution’s upcoming four-part television show on America’s First Ladies.
-I am currently working on a book about Tipper Gore and the culture wars of the 1980s.
+I was recently featured on the Smithsonian Channel's television series "First Ladies Revealed" speaking about Edith Roosevelt in the White House.
+I am currently under contract with Viking/Penguin for a biography of American entrepreneur Elizabeth Arden.